jay-johnson/donkeycar/install/pi/README.md

 1. If [/opt/first_time_install.sh](https://github.com/autorope/donkeycar/blob/dev/install/pi/files/first_time_install.sh) is found it will install packages

 2. If [/opt/run_updater.sh](https://github.com/autorope/donkeycar/blob/dev/install/pi/files/run_updater.sh) is found it will run any updates

+### Donkey Car Docker Images

+Please note the donkey car images take a long time to build and >2 GB HDD space so please plan accordingly when using these images.

 ### Set up Automatic Donkey Car Log Publishing to Splunk